Qualified Business Income (QBI): For Specialized Service BusinessesOct 15, 2019

 How it works: Your specialized service business is taxed as an S-Corp.
 Your net income from the business is $50,000.
 You have determined a reasonable salary for your work is $35,000 and that is paid throughout the year via payroll. $50,000 net income - $35,000 W2 wages = $15,000 pass-through income.
 Your maximum QBI deduction will be $15,000 x 20% = $3,000.

 S-Corps have other tax benefits to hopefully offset the loss of QBI.
 But if you are considering making a new S-Corp election ensure that your tax preparer has helped you calculate the costs and the loss of QBI deduction so they may be factored into your decision.
 If you want to learn more about the forms of business and how they are taxed, see the free Simple Profit Form of Business Webinar.

 Where to find the deduction on your tax form

 There was significant confusion over this deduction at the end of 2018 and during the tax filing season, unfortunately with some tax preparers telling owners of SSTBs that they did not qualify for the QBI deduction even if they were under the income limits.
-If you owned a pass through entity in 2018 and you were under the income limits listed above, you can look at line 9 of your 2018 return to determine if you received the QBI deduction.
+If you owned a pass through entity in 2018 and you were under the income limits listed above, you can look at your 2018 return to determine if you received the QBI deduction.
 If you did not and suspect you were eligible, ask your tax preparer to double check your prior year return.